echeran/smile-of-murugan/webbook/chapter16.md

-But, in an over-all assessment of his work, one has to agree with the opinion of T. P. Meenakshisundaran who says: "Ārumukanavalar of the nineteenth century is the father of modern literary prose the simple, elegant but grammatically correct prose".[^argumukanavalar-modern-prose]
+But, in an over-all assessment of his work, one has to agree with the opinion of T. P. Meenakshisundaran who says: "Ārumukanavalar of the nineteenth century is the father of modern literary prose—the simple, elegant but grammatically correct prose".[^argumukanavalar-modern-prose]

-[^argumukanavalar-modern-prose]: C. and H. Jesudasan, op. cit. p.
+[^argumukanavalar-modern-prose]: C. and H. Jesudasan, *op. cit.* p.
 176.

 In the commentaries was thus incorporated a tremendous force of potentialities, a generator of syntactic and stylistic possibilities